 The premature exit from the school system or dropping out, which is common in secondary school, is less experienced because the fear of unemployment is less significant than in countries like Greece, Italy, Spain and France where the economies are not as good.

-This explains why looking for private tutors online and in the newspaper for primary and secondary school students is sometimes difficult: even with a professional degree, you can always “get up” and find some kind of work in an Anglo-Saxon country.
+This explains why looking for private tutors UK online and in the newspaper for primary and secondary school students is sometimes difficult: even with a professional degree, you can always "get up" and find some kind of work in an Anglo-Saxon country.

 On the other hand, giving remedial classes to those with academic difficulties is something that has every reason to exist in the United States, Canada, New Zealand, Australia and the United Kingdom because universities are so competitive and expensive.